ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 TCP_PTR otask;

-Note that the results produced by atask and otask are the same, but their mechanisms are much different.
+Note that the results produced by atask and otask are the same, but their mechanisms are different.

 More Considerations

 One-shot tasks can loop, if necessary, such as to process a series of packets.
 One-shot tasks can also suspend themselves, such as to receive a packet, then process it.
-Hence, a one shot task can act like a conventional task to process a burst of activity.
+Hence, a one shot task can act like a normal task to process a burst of activity.
 However, once it finishes its business, it stops and must be restarted to run again.
 When restarted, it always runs from the beginning of its main code.
 (This is why first-time initialization code must be put into a separate function that is run only once.)

 Stack RAM can also be saved by deleting tasks, when no longer needed and recreating them when needed.
 However, this adds overhead whereas stopping and starting tasks adds no overhead versus suspending and resuming them (except that a task may have to wait for a stack).
 Also, a deleted task cannot wait for an event.
 In addition, it loses its TCB and handle and thus can no longer be tracked by smxAware nor a debugger.